dheimgartner/myThesis/NOTES.md

 - The chapter titles do not necessarily have to be the paper titles

+## PROCEED HERE

+work in datapap folder (don't break paper vignette there, i.e., add) in particular regression table and adjustments of colors while you are at it, check out bootstrap stuff again (avoid bs if not necessary)

+(response rate analysis as 2nd chapter)

+decide if response rate analysis section can be dropped => adjust in text (intro and conclusion)

 ## Checklist port

 - [x] Include R libraries in `thesis.Rnw`